We are more than a boutique retailing beautiful product.

 We start with the producers.

 They provide the life giving income, work place, community initiatives and more.
-So you would like to think we gave it a bit of thought before we select them.
-And we have, here we focus on the aspects we seek out in our producers and any not for profit organisations associated with them.
+So you would like to think we gave it a bit of thought before we selected them.
+And we have; here we focus on the aspects we seek out in our producers and any not for profit organisations associated with them.

 They are credible.

-To us it means simply that they are doing what they say they are doing and we do our best to validate this.
+To us this means simply that they are doing what they say they are doing and we do our best to validate this.

-She has build on this connection to develop relationships with the organisation and continues to highly value communication, collaboration and her relationship with them.
+She has built on this connection to develop relationships with the organisation and continues to highly value communication, collaboration and her relationship with them.